-Unique, Local Restaurant with Outdoor Seating.
+Unique, Local Restaurant with Outdoor Seating

-economic revitalization, and mobility, among others.
+The goals, policies, and programs presented encompass the multiple components of the ACBD SP-land use, economic revitalization, and mobility, among others.
 Many of the goals, policies, and programs are consistent with the 1995 ACBD SP, but others have been modified or created to reflect current plan area conditions.
 Consistent with the comprehensive and holistic nature of the ACBD SP, the goals, policies, and programs below are not organized by plan component, but in relation to each other.